sindhuprasad/sindhuprasad.github.io/_posts/2016-08-05-OOP's-concepts.md

+---
+layout: post
+title: What I learnt about Object Oriented (OO) programming in Java?
+---

 Three concepts central to OO are encapsulation, inheritance and polymorphism.
 When I was beginner to OO, I thought I would use all these equally while coding.
 However, I used encapsulation and polymorphism more often than inheritance.

 **Encapsulation:**